nebari-dev/nebari/docs/source/admin_guide/backup.md

 > chown -R 1000:100 /data/home/*
 > chown -R 1000:100 /data/shared/*
 > ```
-> This is because all users have the same uid in QHub v0.4 onward.
+> From QHUb v0.4. all users will have the same `uid`.
 >

 ### Google cloud provider

-To use the Google Cloud provider, install the [gsutil](https://cloud.google.com/storage/docs/gsutil_install) CLI.
-The instructions are the same as the preceding steps.
-Additionally, use these commands for copy/download of the backup:
+To use the Google Cloud provider, install the [gsutil](https://cloud.google.com/storage/docs/gsutil_install) CLI instead of the AWS CLI.
+Otherwise, the instructions are the same as for AWS above, other than when working with S3.
+Here are the commands to access Google Spaces instead of S3 for copy/download of the backup:

 ```shell
 cd /data